-This food drive is critical to the Ottawa Food Bank as it stocks our shelves and helps us provide for over 39,000 people every month throughout the Winter and into the Spring.
+This food drive is critical to the Ottawa Food Bank as it stocks our shelves and helps us provide for over 39,000 people every month throughout the winter and into the Spring.

 Now that the holidays are over, incoming monetary and food donations drop substantially – though the need for emergency food relief across the city remains the same.
 As a result, the success of our Holiday Food Drive is always so important to us, and the community we help to support.

-Please know that your kindness over the holidays, and all year round, is not only appreciated by us, but also the 112 community food programs across city for whom we provide food.
+Please know that your kindness over the holidays, and all year round, is not only appreciated by us but also by the 112 community food programs across the city for whom we provide food.
 Most of all, your contribution is appreciated by the families and individuals who find themselves in need of a little extra help.
 These people are doing all they can to move beyond hunger – thank you for helping our neighbours take those steps.